-Potential Environmental Concern Proposed Mitigation Impacts to groundwater Biosolids will comply with all applicable regulations to protect groundwater, including the Nutrient Management Regulation.
+Potential Environmental Concern Proposed Mitigation Impacts to surface water Biosolids will comply with all applicable regulations to protect surface water, including the Nutrient Management Regulation.
 Biosolids will be applied at targeted prescription rates.
-The program will comply with all required buffer zones and setback distances from groundwater wells.
-The program will follow the typical Environment Act Licence requirement to apply and/ or store biosolids on land that has at least 1.5m of clay till.
-Impacts to surface water Biosolids will comply with all applicable regulations to protect surface water, including the Nutrient Management Regulation.
-Biosolids will be applied at targeted prescription rates.
-The program will comply with all required buffer zones and setback distances from water bodies.
-The program will follow the requirement to apply only during the application season, i.e. no application on frozen soil.
+The program will comply with all required buffer zones and setback distances from water bodies. • The program will follow the requirement to apply only during the application season, i.e. no application on frozen soil.
 Nutrient Loading Biosolids will be applied at targeted prescription rates.
-The program will follow all required buffer zones and setback distances.
-The program will consider the availability of the nutrient source, the overall crop rotation, residual nutrients available within the soil profile, and other factors.
-The soil will be monitored for 3 years following application.
+The program will follow all required buffer zones and setback distances. • The program will consider the availability of the nutrient source, the overall crop rotation, residual nutrients available within the soil profile, and other factors. • The soil will be monitored for 3 years following application.
 Metals There are limits in the City of Winnipeg's Sewer By-Law for many contaminants, and industries out of compliance are subject to By-law enforcement.
 Biosolids will be sampled bi-weekly and analyzed for metals.
 Soil sampling will be conducted prior to application and samples will be analyzed for metals.
-The CCME guidelines for soil quality will be followed.
-The soil will be monitored for 3 years following application.

-Potential Environmental Concern Proposed Mitigation Odour The program will follow best management practices for odour management outlined in the CCME Guidance Document for Beneficial Use of Biosolids and the US EPA Guide to Field Storage of Biosolids.
+The CCME guidelines for soil quality will be followed. • The soil will be monitored for 3 years following application.
+Odour The program will follow best management practices for odour management outlined in the CCME Guidance Document for Beneficial Use of Biosolids and the US EPA Guide to Field Storage of Biosolids.
 The program will follow all required buffer zones and setback distances.
 Biosolids will be incorporated into the soil within 48 hours of application.